Dealing With Job Loss

 - Stretch your Dollars: Budgeting Basics explains how to budget your money and includes tips for cutting expenses, boosting your income and accessing useful information, services and programs.

-- Apply for Income Support – If you don’t have a severance package, aren’t eligible for EI and have no other resources—including family support, investment or savings—you can apply for Income Support assistance through Alberta Human Services.
+- Apply for Income Support – If you don’t have a severance package, aren’t eligible for EI and have no other resources—including family support, investment or savings—you can apply for Income Support assistance through Alberta Community and Social Services.

 Creating a New Future: The Job Loss Workbook (Chapter 1: First Things First)